 - around 330 BC: Persian Empire is conquered by Alexander the Great.
 Although Pliny the Elder writes that Alexander was in Merv, this most likely did not happen.
 Merv for a short while is renamed to Alexandria.

-- around 165 BC – 224 AD: Merv is urban centre in Parthian Empire (generation of Persian State).
-Develops Silk Road and Merv is a major centre on this ancient trade highway for some 15 centuries.
+- around 165 BC – 224 AD: Merv is an urban center in the Parthian Empire (generation of Persian State).
+Develops Silk Road and Merv is a major center on this ancient trade highway for some 15 centuries.

 - 224 AD – around 651 AD: Merv is included in Sassanid State (for a while – also in Kushan State).
 As the Murghab River steps back towards the west, a new city – Gäwürgala – is built next to the old one.
-In this multicultural trade city are built Buddhist, Christian, Zoroastrian and other temples.
-Merv is major centre of Buddhist learning and important Christian centre – seat of East Syrian metropolitan province (553 – the 11th century AD).
-Enormous church was built, now its ruins are named Kharoba-Koshuk.
+In this multicultural trade city are built Buddhist, Christian, Zoroastrian, and other temples.
+Merv is a major center of Buddhist learning and important Christian center – seat of East Syrian metropolitan province (553 – the 11th century AD).
+An enormous church was built, now its ruins are named Kharoba-Koshuk.

-- 651: near Merv is killed the last Sassanian ruler Yazdegerd III, city is taken by Arab army, Islam is brought to these ancient Persian lands.
-Merv becomes a capital of Khorasana – province of Umayyad state.
+- 651: near Merv is killed the last Sassanian ruler Yazdegerd III, the city is taken by Arab army, Islam is brought to these ancient Persian lands.
+Merv becomes capital of Khorasana – a province of Umayyad state.

 - 671: in order to dilute the local Persian population and to conquer and subdue Central Asia, 50,000 Arab troops are sent to the city.
 Soon Merv becomes the most fervent supporter of Islam in Central Asia, earlier than the remaining Persia.

 - The 9th century: Arab rule gradually becomes weaker and Persians take over the governance of Merv.
-Here are more than 10 great libraries, city still is major centre of Christianity and at the same time – one of the great centres of Islam teaching.
+Here are more than 10 great libraries, the city still is a major center of Christianity and at the same time – one of the great centers of Islam teaching.

-- 813 – 818: Merv is declared as a centre of the Muslim world by caliph al-Ma’mun.
+- 813 – 818: Merv is declared as a center of the Muslim world by caliph al-Ma’mun.